lhz-97/Multi-Entity-Collaborative-Relation-Extraction/README.md

   The parameters of the function `main` are set in `config.py`.
 You can modify the parameters in it to train different models.
 And the hyper parameters for the models are also stored in it.

-  After configure the file, you can run the following code for training.
+  After configure `config.py`, you can run the following code for training.

   ```
   bash runtrain.sh